-Implementation With the Board of Mental Health's approval of the Strategic Plan, work will begin on FY20 Performance Measures in July 2019.
+Implementation With the Board of Mental Health's approval of the Strategic Plan, work will begin on FY19 Performance Measures in July 2018.
 As in the previous years, implementation of the Plan is goal-based.
 Outcome Leaders are assigned to each objective.
-These dedicated people will work on the FY20 outcomes.
+These dedicated individuals will work on the FY19 outcomes.
 While progress is ongoing, two reports will be developed and presented to the Board - a mid-year progress report and an annual report.
 Reports will also be posted on DMH's Web site for the public.
 These reports provide a tracking mechanism to show progress and areas which need to be addressed.
 Funding continues to be a roadblock to full implementation of a more community-based and person-centered and recovery-oriented system.
 Research, partnerships and creative thinking are necessary to overcoming this and other challenges.
-By working with partners statewide, we can reach our ultimate goal of supporting a better tomorrow for people who have mental illness, alcohol and drug addiction, and intellectual and developmental disabilities.
-A special thank you to the more than 200 people who provided feedback through the annual strategic plan survey in 2019.
+By working with partners statewide, we can reach our ultimate goal of supporting a better tomorrow for individuals who have mental illness, intellectual and developmental disabilities, substance use disorders, and Alzheimer's disease and other dementia.
+A special thank you to the more than 300 individuals who provided feedback over the last year through the SWOT analysis and the annual strategic plan survey in 2018.
 DMH strives to incorporate this feedback into all of our planning efforts.
 Progress cannot happen without the continuing commitment and efforts of all the outcome leaders, DMH staff, consumers, advocates, family members, service providers, and our community partners.
 We appreciate your feedback as we strive daily to fulfill our mission of supporting a better tomorrow...one person at a time.